 - The existing shareholders can trade the rights to other interested market participants until the date at which the new shares can be purchased.
 The rights are traded in a similar way as the normal equity shares.

 - The amount of rights issue to the shareholders is usually at a proportion of existing holding.

-- The existing shareholders can also choose to ignore the rights; however, one may not do so as existing shareholding will be diluted post issue of additional shares and will result in a loss (in valuation) for existing shareholder.
+- The existing shareholders can also choose to ignore the rights; however, one may not do so as existing shareholding will be diluted post issue of additional shares and will result in a loss (in valuation) for the existing shareholder.

 - A company may look to raise a large amount of capital for expansion projects which may have a longer gestation period.

-- Sometimes troubled companies may issue rights shares to pay off debt to ease the financial strain.
+- Sometimes troubled companies may issue rights shares to pay off a debt to ease the financial strain.

 Having looked at the features, let us look at an example of a rights issue.

 Right Issue Example

 Let us say an investor owns 1000 shares of ABC Ltd., and the shares are trading at a price of $10.
 ABC Ltd. announces a rights issue in the ratio of 2 for 5, i.e., each investor holding 5 shares will be eligible for 2 shares from the new issuance.
 The company announces a discounted price of, say, $6 per share.
 This means that for every 5 shares of the value of $10 held by an existing shareholder, ABC Ltd will offer 2 shares at a discounted price of $6.

 Portfolio Value before Rights Issue = 1000 shares X $ 10 = $ 10,000